hapax/hapax.github.io/assets/chuzenji.md

-By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride, now flitting about to unironically chow down on Nikko World Heritage Cheese Eggs, or take the cygnine pleasure crafts for a whirl on the lake, laughing guilelessly at each other like the suspiciously happy families of a Coke ad.
+By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride, and now flitting about the streets to watch the glassblower at work, take the cygnine pleasure crafts for a whirl, and unironically chow down on Nikko World Heritage Cheese Eggs.
+Otousan falls in the water and the family laughs guilelessly.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />